What you need to know

 - Herniated disk.
 After the removal of a herniated disk, you might need a spinal fusion.

 - Spinal deformities.
 Spinal fusion is often used to treat spinal deformities such as scoliosis.

-How does Australian health care treat spinal fusions?
+How does Medicare and private health treat spinal fusions?

-With Medicare, you can find spinal surgery items within sub-group 17 (spinal surgery) of group T8 (surgical operations) on the Medical Benefits Schedule (MBS).
+In the public system, Medicare will cover the cost of medically necessary spinal surgery.
+You can find spinal surgery items within sub-group 17 (spinal surgery) of group T8 (surgical operations) on the Medical Benefits Schedule (MBS).
 Item numbers 51011 to 51171 cover various spinal surgery operations, including spinal fusions.
-Costs vary depending on the surgery and surgeon but for a rough guide, item number 51013 has a fee of $2,430.55 with a benefit of 75%, meaning you could be looking at around $607.60 out of pocket for surgery fees.
+Costs vary depending on the surgery and surgeon but for a rough guide, item number 51013 has a fee of $2,430.55.

 You should be able to find cover for spinal fusion with all silver tier hospital policies under back, neck and spine.
-Silver-rated hospital only policies usually cost around $25 to $30 a week.
-Most policies come with a 2-month waiting period so you are able to see a doctor quickly.
-The waiting period goes up to 12 months if you have a pre-existing spinal condition.
+Silver-tier policies cost from around $25 a week.
+Most policies come with a 2-month waiting period, or 12-months if you have relevant pre-existing conditions.

 Hospital treatment with private health insurance for back, neck and spine usually covers the investigation and treatment of the back, neck and spinal column, including spinal fusion.
 This includes sciatica, prolapsed or herniated disc, spinal disc replacement and spine curvature disorders such as scoliosis, kyphosis and lordosis.

 Here are a few policies from Finder partners that cover back, neck and spine in their treatments.
 All prices are based on a single individual with less than $90,000 income and living in Sydney.